Madhumitha-Reddy/DSA/README.md

 # 🧮 DSA - Data Structures and Algorithms

-This repository contains my implementations and practice problems related to Data Structures and Algorithms (DSA), written in Python/C++/Java (mention whichever language you use).
+This repository contains my implementations and practice problems related to Data Structures and Algorithms (DSA), written in Java.

 It serves as a collection of solved problems from platforms like LeetCode, Codeforces, GeeksforGeeks, and others.
 Perfect for interview preparation, competitive programming, and strengthening problem-solving skills.